Reduced symplectic homology and string topology

-The non-canonical extensions of the coproduct $\lambda$ on $S\H_*^{>0}(W)$ to a coproduct $\bar\lambda$ on $\ol{S\H}_*(W)$ are determined by a choice of \emph{continuation data $\cD$}, consisting of an \emph{$R$-essential Morse function} $K$ on $W$ (Definition~\ref{defi:R-essential}) and a homotopy interpolating between $-K$ and $K$.
+The non-canonical extensions of the coproduct from $S\H_*^{>0}(W)$ to $\ol{S\H}_*(W)$ are determined by a choice of \emph{continuation data $\cD$}, consisting of an \emph{$R$-essential Morse function} $K$ on $W$ (Definition~\ref{defi:R-essential}) and a homotopy interpolating between $-K$ and $K$.
 The non-uniqueness of the extension is controlled by so-called \emph{secondary continuation maps}, constructed from homotopies between such continuation data.
-These secondary continuation maps carry the same amount of information as the term $\bar\lambda\bar\eta$ in equation~\eqref{eq:Sullivan-unital} (Lemma~\ref{lem:cDopDlambda}).
+These secondary continuation maps carry the same amount of information as the term $\lambda\eta$ in equation~\eqref{eq:Sullivan-unital} (Lemma~\ref{lem:cDopDlambda}).

-It is instructive to illustrate the dependence on choices in the case where the Morse function $K$ is fixed.
-The coproducts $\bar\lambda_\cD$, $\bar\lambda_{\cD'}$ determined by choices of homotopies $\cD$, $\cD'$ from $-K$ to $K$ are related by the following equation:

-Here $\cD^{op}$, ${\cD'}^{op}$ denote the homotopies opposite to $\cD$, $\cD'$, and $\bar c_{\cD,\cD'}$, $\bar c_{\cD^{op},{\cD'}^{op}}$ are bivectors representing the secondary continuation maps obtained by interpolating from $\cD$ to $\cD'$, respectively from $\cD^{op}$ to ${\cD'}^{op}$.
-It turns out that these secondary continuation bivectors vanish provided $H^{n-1}(W;R)=0$, which implies that the extension $\bar \lambda$ is canonical under this condition.
-We discuss this circle of ideas in~\S\ref{sec:coproductsSHWrelimc}, also in relation with a useful intermediate object called \emph{symplectic homology relative to the continuation map} $S\H_*(W;\im c)$ defined in~\S\ref{sec:SHrelimc}.
-The general case of equation~\eqref{eq:lambdaDprimeD-intro} is stated in Proposition~\ref{prop:lambdaDprimeDC}, the important particular case $\cD'=\cD^{op}$ is addressed in Corollary~\ref{cor:lambdaDprimeD}, while the effect of the condition $H^{n-1}(W;R)=0$ is discussed in Corollary~\ref{cor:independence}.

 The definition of reduced symplectic homology emanates from the canonical exact sequence of the pair $(W,\p W)$ described in~\cite{CO}.
 Denoting $S\H^*(W)=SH^{*+n}(W)$ the shifted symplectic cohomology of $W$, we have a long exact sequence